Dharam Veer (film): Cast

+Music and soundtrack

-The soundtrack was composed by Laxmikant–Pyarelal, and the lyrics were penned by the veteran Anand Bakshi.
+The music of the film was composed by Laxmikant–Pyarelal and the lyrics were penned by Anand Bakshi and Vitthalbhai Patel.
 The soundtrack of the movie proved to be as popular and successful as the movie itself.
-Hum Banjaaro ki Baat Mat Pucho ji was a cover of Misirlou.

 Box office

 In India, the film grossed ₹130 million.
-This made it the second highest-grossing film of 1977 at the Indian box office, below Amar Akbar Anthony.
+This made it the second highest-grossing film of 1977 at the Indian box office, after Amar Akbar Anthony.

 Overseas in the United Kingdom, the film had 23 shows in 5 cities.
 Driven by the success of Mohammad Rafi's songs, the film grossed £50,000 in the UK, equivalent to ₹.

-In total, the film grossed an estimated ₹ million in India and the United Kingdom.
+Combined, the film grossed an estimated ₹ million in India and the United Kingdom.

+In addition, the film sold 32 million tickets in the Soviet Union.